ShawnShiSS/single-sign-on/README.md

-# Single Sign-On (SSO) solution using ASP.NET Core Identity and Identity Server
+# Authentication server for Single Sign-On (SSO) using ASP.NET Core Identity and Identity Server
-A starting point to build a single sign-on (SSO) solution that is ready for real world applications using ASP.NET Core Identity for user membership management, and Identity Server for OpenID Connect and OAuth 2.0 implementation.
+A starting point to build a central authentication server for single sign-on (SSO).
+The project is ready for real world applications using ASP.NET Core Identity for user membership management, and Identity Server for OpenID Connect and OAuth 2.0 implementation.

 # Features
 * User membership management using ASP.NET Core Identity and SQL database